Camera Module Market Size and Share

 By Module Form-Factor: Compact Dominates, MIPI Gains in Cars

 Compact units captured 67.89% of 2025 shipments, embedded in almost every smartphone and tablet.
 They bundle the sensor, lens, and connector into a 10 mm-square package and meet handset makers’ integration requirements.
-The camera module market size for MIPI-interface modules was 32.11% and will grow at a 4.67% CAGR as automakers standardize on the MIPI CSI-2 link, enabling 4K streams over 2-meter cables.
+The camera module market size for MIPI-interface modules was 32.11% in 2025 and will grow at a 4.67% CAGR as automakers standardize on the MIPI CSI-2 link, enabling 4K streams over 2-meter cables.
 Remote mounting lets cameras sit in mirrors or grilles while central processors reside in trunks, simplifying harness weight and cost.

 Camera Module Market: Market Share by Module Form-Factor